aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 {{% alert color="primary" %}}

-If you are merging data using separate data sources then those removing options will be enabled only with the last call of mail merge execute method.
+If you are merging data using separate data sources then those removing options will be enabled only with the last call of the mail merge execute method.

 {{% /alert %}}